Advice

 Common Pitfalls to Avoid When Selling a Car

-If selling your vehicle, you can avoid these frequent mistakes to get the most out of selling your car.
+If you are selling your vehicle, you can avoid these common mistakes to get the most out of the sale.
 Here’s a list:

-• Not cleaning your car: The cleaner your vehicle, the more the dealer will see how well you’ve cared for the car.
-Don’t skip this important detail.
+• Skipping cleaning: The cleaner your vehicle is, the more the dealer will see how well you’ve cared for it.
+Don’t skip this crucial detail.

-• Paying for expensive repairs: If you know you’re selling the car, which you will eventually in most cases, it’s wise to avoid costly repairs.
-A well-maintained car goes a long way when selling, and your vehicle history report can tell the story if you kept up with maintenance intervals.
+• Paying for expensive repairs: A well-maintained car goes a long way when selling, and your vehicle history report helps show you kept up with scheduled maintenance.
+However, big repair bills right before selling often don’t pay off.

-• Not obtaining several offers: Dealerships are short on used car inventory right now.
+• Not receiving multiple offers: Dealerships are short on used car inventory right now.
 It’s wise to shop your car around to get the best offer.

 • Not negotiating: If you avoid haggling on the value of your car, you could miss out on hundreds of dollars in the sale.

-• Not researching tax benefits: When you sell a car to a dealer and buy a new one at the same place, some states offer a sales tax break toward your new car purchase.
-It’s wise to research this important tax break to understand how it can lower your bill.
+• Not researching tax benefits: When you sell a car to a dealer and buy a new one at the same place, some states offer a sales tax break on your new car purchase.